seastco/alert-beacon/README.md

 # Tectonic Alert

 Tectonic Alert is an SMS alerting system for earthquakes and volcanos in the United States.
+Text "SHEEBA" to `(844) 571-2169` to subscribe!

 The alert threshold is:
 - 6.5+ magnitude earthquake in the continental U.S.